Jounce Therapeutics Inc. (JNCE) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for JNCE is $3.33, which is $1.84 above the current market price.
-The public float for JNCE is 41.32M, and currently, shorts hold a 10.10% of that float.
-The average trading volume for JNCE on March 16, 2023 was 2.51M shares.
+The average price estimated by analysts for JNCE is $3.33, which is $1.66 above than the current price.
+The public float for JNCE is 41.32M, and at present, short sellers hold a 10.10% of that float.
+The average trading volume of JNCE on March 20, 2023 was 3.02M shares.

 JNCE’s Market Performance

-JNCE’s stock has seen a 39.91% increase for the week, with a 34.23% rise in the past month and a 132.81% gain in the past quarter.
-The volatility ratio for the week is 13.03%, and the volatility levels for the past 30 days are at 11.33% for Jounce Therapeutics Inc. The simple moving average for the last 20 days is 38.52% for JNCE stock, with a simple moving average of -33.98% for the last 200 days.
+The stock of Jounce Therapeutics Inc. (JNCE) has seen a 66.93% increase in the past week, with a 54.55% rise in the past month, and a 134.82% gain in the past quarter.
+The volatility ratio for the week is 11.16%, and the volatility levels for the past 30 days are at 12.02% for JNCE.
+The simple moving average for the last 20 days is 46.07% for JNCE stock, with a simple moving average of -24.83% for the last 200 days.

 Analysts’ Opinion of JNCE